arterm-sedov/docker-tutorial/README.md

 # Get Started with Docker.
 Create a Docker Image

-This tutorial contains step-by-step instructions creating your first Docker image and container for a basic web server app written in Python.
+This tutorial contains step-by-step instructions on creating your first Docker image and container for a basic web server app written in Python.

 This tutorial is for Linux users.